No, students in ALL majors have been selected for ACE internships.

 No. All the uploaded documents will be bundled and sent to the doctors/internship sponsors after the deadline.

 The response time will vary by physician.
-You should expect that it be several weeks before you are contacted either by the physician or Career & Leadership Development.
+You should expect that it can be several weeks before you are contacted either by the physician or Career Center.

 Since several Sewanee students usually apply for each internship, please be ready to accept the internship as soon as possible (do not apply for an internship that you do not really want!)